 Hart Godden is also the founder and Artistic Director of the Halcyon Chamber Choir.
 This award-winning youth choir is known for its exquisite choral sound, dramatic presentations, and sheer on-stage energy.
 Halcyon has regularly appeared with the RSO and the RPC.

 Mr. Godden also holds the position of Director of Music and Organist of Knox-Metropolitan United Church, where he conducts the Senior and Junior Choirs.
-As well, he has just started a new adult choir, Amici Singers, now in its second season.

 As a performer, he is often heard in concert with Tara Semple, flute, as the duo High F’lutin’.
 He also performs with the Regina Symphony Orchestra as organist and keyboardist.
 As well, he now appears regularly with the baroque ensemble, Per Sonatori, as harpsichordist and organist.